risk-first/website/menagerie/Operational-Risk.md

 ![Control, Monitoring And Detection](images/generated/risks/operational/monitoring-detection.png)

-Since Humans and machines have different areas of expertise, and because [Operational Risks](Operational-Risk) are often novel, it's often not optimal to try and automate everything.
+Since humans and machines have different areas of expertise, and because [Operational Risks](Operational-Risk) are often novel, it's often not optimal to try and automate everything.
 A good operation will consist of a mix of human and machine actors, each playing to their strengths (see the table below).

 |Humans Are...                |Machines Are...              |
 |-----------------------------|-----------------------------|